 Prison Voicemail will never provide your information to any other organisation for direct marketing purposes.
 We will not distribute, sell or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may send you promotional information about third parties which we think you may find interesting (unless you have requested no promotional contact).
+We may send you promotional information about third parties which we think you may find interesting if you have already consented to this.

-We will share details for identity verification with the prison upon signing up.
-We may also provide it to other prisons in the event that the prisoner changes establishment.
+We will share details with the prison when you sign up in order to verify your identity with them.
+We may also provide it to other prisons in the event that the prisoner moves to a different establishment.

 Other third parties may be used strictly for the purpose of providing the service (such as for storing your messages or sending text notifications).
-They may be international organisations, outside of the United Kingdom.
+They may be international organisations, outside of Australia.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.
 We conform to multiple industry standards for good practice and other relevant accredited schemes.

-Safeguarding all users of the service is of paramount importance to us; some users of the service may be vulnerable individuals.
-In light of this, we may at the discretion of our directors choose to contact the prison if we, in the course of performing technical support, were to stumble across information which we believe could indicate that an individual is at risk of self harm or other risks of harm.
+Safeguarding all users of the service is of paramount importance to us; some users of the service could be vulnerable individuals.
+In light of this, we may at the discretion of our directors choose to contact the prison if we, in the course of providing the service, were to believe an individual is at risk of harm from themselves or others.

 The Android version of the Prison Voicemail mobile app requests a number of permissions from your phone.
 These include: